 If you pick the wrong size of porch lights for your home, you likely won’t appreciate the results.
-It can look untidy or out of place when the right size isn’t picked so it’s very important that you adhere to this.
+It can look untidy or out of place when the right size isn’t picked so you must adhere to this.

 2. Energy Consumption